Ver en Español

 Build Your Relocation Case With the Help of an Experienced Florida Child Custody Lawyer

-Moving out of state with a child when there is no parenting plan in place can be a complex and emotional issue.
+Moving out of state with a child when there is no parenting plan or custody order in place can be a complex and emotional issue.
 In Florida, there are several reasons why a judge may deny a parent’s request to relocate with a child.
 By understanding these reasons and following the tips outlined here, you can increase your chances of success.

 If you need help navigating the complicated road to relocating with your child, contact us today at Vasquez de Lara Law Group, and we’ll review your case.
+Our Florida family law attorneys near Kendall are prepared to assist you with the statutory requirements and legal filings necessary for your relocation petition.

 FAQ: Florida Child Relocation

-LinkedIn | State Bar Association | Avvo | Google
+LinkedIn | Florida Bar Profile | Avvo